tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Read the word then reveal the back of the card and read the definition.

 Pass the card if you understand the meaning and reading of the target word.
+A definition is just one of many possible ways to describe the word.
 Don't recall the definition in case of a monolingual card, or the translation in case of a bilingual card verbatim.
 Having a general idea of the meaning in your head is enough.

+### How should I review monolingual word cards?

+If it's a concrete noun, recall how it looks or what it is.
+If not, you're better off making a TSC instead.

+As I've said, don't recall the whole definition verbatim.

 ### Should I trust Cure Dolly and "Organic Japanese"?